kallaway/100-days-of-code/r2-html-log.md

 I tried implementing the solutions I found online for solving the FOUC, but they didn't work.
 I'm guessing that it was maybe because the content of my page is not enough to delay the loading of the content to be slow enough for them to have finished appearing on the page before the stylings were applied.

-I also discovered that using applying the stylings inside of the external CSS stylesheet don't work when you are loading them externally through JavaScript and attatching them to the shadow DOM, it makes sense since the Shadow DOM is separated from the contents of the page, so, in order to make it work you have to load the external stylesheet with `link`
+I also discovered that applying the stylings inside of the external CSS stylesheet doesn't work when you are loading them externally through JavaScript and attaching them to the shadow DOM.
+Makes sense since the Shadow DOM is separated from the contents of the page, so, in order to make it work you have to load the external stylesheet with `<link>`

 As a final note, In the section about using an External Style Sheet on [Using Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) it explains something about <link> elements not blocking paint of the shadow root, which is what's causing the FOUC in this case.